neuropsychology/neuropsychology.R/Course/Introduction.md

 As such, it is a straighforward introduction to R with a special focus on how to get some actual results with it.
 It is not a programming course, nor a course on statistics *per se*.

+It is meant to be a short, straight to the point tutorial, that will not teach you R, nor statistics, but only how do quickly and easily do some things with your data using R.

+Note that there are other tutorials teaching R for psychological research, that are deeper, longer and more comprehensive (such as [this one](http://personality-project.org/r/)).

 ### Contact

 For remarks, complaints or anything else, you can contact the creator of this course via Linkedin (click [here](https://fr.linkedin.com/in/dominiquemakowski)) or via email (<dom.makowski@gmail.com>)